 - Community and Family: We will be diligent to pursue and maintain godly relationships, stay connected in a local community of believers, and faithfully train up our children in the way which they should go, through daily teaching and exemplification in the home.

 David Grams is the founder and president of Valiant Ministries International.
-His walk with God has birthed within him a vehement desire to see the body of Christ rise up and slay the giants that have been holding them back from their God-given potential.
-It’s David’s heart, through personal revival of courage and intimacy with God, to see fear beheaded and reverent worship restored within the heart of every believer, that the church would be emboldened to finish the job that the early church started—to stand for the truth and make strong disciples of all nations.
-David envisions VMI to function as a catalyst for a nationwide church reformation.
+His walk with God has birthed within him a vehement desire to see the body of Christ rise up and slay the giants of fear and religious tradition that have been holding them back from their God-given potential.
+It’s David’s heart, through personal revival of courage and intimacy with God, to see fear beheaded and reverent worship restored within the heart of every believer, that the church would be emboldened to finish the job that the early church started—to stand for the truth and make strong disciples of all nations, healing the sick, casting out devils, and setting every captive free.
+David envisions VMI to function as a catalyst for a nationwide church reformation, preparing the Bride of Christ for the arrival of her Groom, Jesus Christ.